morojAlh/05-in-class-lab/README.md

 ## Exercises

+### Deliverables

-Pick one (or several) of these features to implement in your Slackbot.
+Pick one of the features below to implement in your Slackbot.
+After that you're free to build something of your own or pick another challenge below.

 At the end of class, please git add, commit and git push your code to your repo.
 We will walk through how to submit a pull request.

 #### 1. Reverse